 How Much Should You Invest in Your Company?

 If you purchase your 401(k) plan through your insurance company, it may be packaged as an annuity, mainly if you are a teacher, professor, or employed by a non-profit.
 These plans are more expensive than the average 401k plan since the insurance company typically will require you to pay an additional fee in addition to the expense ratio that you are already required to pay.

-Although it must be said that the majority of insurance companies would not be able to compete with other 401k providers if they did not charge these fees, critics point out that the extra charges are often covertly taken out of your total investment return.
+Although the majority of insurance companies would not be able to compete with other 401k providers if they did not charge these fees, critics point out that the extra charges are often covertly taken out of your total investment return.
 The only way to know if you are being charged, in most cases, is to review your investment prospectus carefully.

 Very Few Companies Offer the Roth IRA 401(k) Option.

 Why?
 The reasons vary by company but are more than likely because Roth IRAs were not originally meant to be permanent options for employees.
 With a Roth IRA, as opposed to a traditional 401k investment plan, you pay the taxes on future withdrawals before you make them, allowing you to withdraw on a tax-free basis in the future.

-If your company does not offer the Roth IRA option, and you would like them to do so, don’t hesitate to approach the benefits department to ask why and how such an option might be implemented at a later date.
-Remember-it’s your money, and your future on the line.
+If your company does not offer the Roth IRA option, and you would like them to do so, don’t hesitate to approach the benefits department to ask why and how such an alternative might be implemented at a later date.
+Remember-it’s your money and your future on the line.

 Value Funds and Company Stock Options may Not Necessarily the Best Choice.